UCDBG/P-XDV/readme.md

 # Installation

-PEDS installation follows the installation of GProM.
+P-XDV installation follows the installation of GProM.
 The [wiki](https://github.com/IITDBGroup/gprom/wiki/installation) has detailed installation instructions. <!--In a nutshell, GProM can be compiled with support for different database backends and is linked against the C client libraries of these database backends.--> The installation follows the standard procedure using GNU build tools.
 Checkout the git repository, install all dependencies and run:

 ```
 ./autogen.sh